tsatse/bedrock/README.md

 Composable project scaffolder.
 It generates project files from a sequence of actions described in a javascript object.

+### Installing :

+    > npm install @tsatse/scaffolder --save

 ### Usage :

     var scaffolder = require('scaffolder');

     scaffolder(<Array of actions>);

+Each action is an object containing information on what should be done.
 The first action receives an empty parameter object as argument.
 It can add properties to it and perform tasks.
 Then it passes that parameter object along to the subsequent action which will be able to use properties and/or add more or modify them and so on.
-Some properties can be templates that will be rendered with ejs and using the parameter object itself as a data source, they will bear the "can be templated" comment in the descriptions below.
+Some properties can be templates that will be rendered with [ejs](https://www.npmjs.com/package/ejs) and using the parameter object itself as a data source, they will bear the "can be templated" comment in the descriptions below.

 An action can be one of :